PERSPECTIVE

 What Symbolic Weight Does a Seal Carry?

 More importantly, the seal carried symbolic weight that a signature never could.
-To stamp a document with your seal was not just to verify your identity — it was to invest that document with your authority, your reputation, your honor.
+To stamp a document with your Chinese seal stamp was not just to verify your identity — it was to invest that document with your authority, your reputation, your honor.

 How Do Seals Function as the Painter's Claim in Art?

 Walk through any museum of Chinese art — such as The Metropolitan Museum's collection of Chinese seals — and you will notice something peculiar on the paintings: small red stamps scattered across the surface.
-These are seals — and they tell a story that goes far beyond the painting itself.
+These are Chinese seals — and they tell a story that goes far beyond the painting itself.

 The artist's seal authenticates the work: "I made this."
 But over centuries, collectors add their own seals: "I owned this."
 Scholars add seals of appreciation: "I studied this and found it worthy."
 A Song dynasty landscape painting might carry a dozen seals spanning 800 years — each one a timestamp of cultural engagement.